surfsara-visualization/varrout/program.md

 # VARR Out Special

-During the VARR out special, statements were presented in an interactive manner and introduced with videos and excerpts.
+During the VARR out special, a discussion panel was presented with a number of statements on the future of AR/VR/MR in an interactive manner and introduced with videos and excerpts.

 Host: Remco Rutten (SURF)